The Mole (American TV series) season 6: Episode 6

-Before the mission, the Mole selected three candidates' backpacks to place $10,000 in.
+Before the mission, the Mole selected three contestants' backpacks to place $10,000 in.
 The group must complete a mountaineering course through the Blue Mountains, which includes abseiling down a cliff face, scaling a rock and pulling themselves across a tightrope.
-However, along the course, including the start, the group must select a total of four candidates not to continue the course.
+However, along the course, including the start, the group must select a total of four contestants not to continue the course.
 This means they cannot proceed to the finish with their backpack, although they can still communicate with the group via a two-way radio.
 For each backpack that contains $10,000 to reach the end of the course within two hours, the money inside is added to the pot.

 Two backpacks containing money reached the finish meaning $20,000 was earned for the pot.